-The Mine Rescue Trainer is the site lead administrator for the ERT, responsible for ensuring the necessary emergency response equipment and adequate level of training for ERT members.
-The Mine Rescue Trainer directs the Emergency Response Team (ERT) at the scene but reports to the EMTL at the MCC.
-In the absence of the Mine Rescue Trainer, the Mine Rescue Captain will be designated as the IC.
+The Emergency Response Coordinator is the site lead administrator for the ERT, responsible for ensuring the necessary emergency response equipment is available and on scene and that ERT members have received an appropriate level of training.
+The Emergency Response Coordinator directs the Emergency Response Team (ERT) at the scene, however the Emergency Response Coordinator reports to the EMTL at the ICC.
+In the absence of the Emergency Response Coordinator, the Emergency Response Captain will be designated as the IC.
 The following duties are performed by the IC at an emergency scene: